-A primary consideration of the structure of this aggregate compensation package was that our compensation committee wanted to design an overall compensation package that provided its maximum value to Mr. Arora only if all other stockholders realized significant value.
-As such, the Performance Option award is a true "pay-for-performance" award that directly aligns Mr. Arora's interests with the interests of our stockholders.
+Similar to the other NEOs that were granted PSOs in fiscal 2019, a primary consideration of the structure of Mr. Singh's compensation arrangements was that our compensation committee wanted to design an overall compensation package that included a component that provided significant value to him only if all other stockholders realized significant additional value, thereby directly aligning the interest of Mr. Singh with the interests of our stockholders.